Seroquel Withdrawal (Quetiapine withdrawal)

 - Group therapy sessions

 There’s a broad array of inpatient centers to choose from, ranging from those that use the 12-step method to those that offer a more holistic approach.
-However, all types of centers have the same focus, and that is to help the patient learn healthier habits, attitudes, and behaviors.
+However, all centers have the same focus: to help the patient learn healthier habits, attitudes, and behaviors.

 Although each individual receives an individualized plan, some standard components of a typical aftercare treatment plan include: